-On March 17, 1973, Pink Floyd's eighth album debuted at No. 95 on the Billboard's Top 200 album chart.
-It eventually made it all the way to No. 1, where it stayed for one week.
-Before that, the band's highest-charting LP was the previous year's Obscured by Clouds, which peaked at No. 46.
+Pink Floyd's eighth album debuted on March 17, 1973 at No. 95 on the Billboard's Top 200 album chart.
+The LP eventually made it all the way to No. 1, where Pink Floyd stayed for one week.
+Before that, their highest-charting project was the previous year's Obscured by Clouds, which peaked at No. 46.
 The group was going through some changes at the time, and The Dark Side of the Moon proudly reflected them.

-As the band's audience grew, so did its landmark album's stature.
+As their audience grew, so did this landmark album's stature.
 By the end of the decade, Pink Floyd scored two more No. 1 albums and a Top 3 LP.
 Through it all, The Dark Side of the Moon remained on the chart, moving up and down based on the band's popularity at the moment.

 But that wasn't the end of The Dark Side of the Moon.
 The album re-entered the Top 200 and stayed there for five more weeks, bringing the album's total tally to 741 weeks.
 But wait – that still isn't the end of the record's chart domination.
 With the addition of Billboard's Catalog Albums chart – which ranks older LPs that still manage to sell well each week – The Dark Side of the Moon managed to log another 15 years, bring its total to more than 1,500 weeks ... and counting.

-The album's closest competition is Bob Marley's Legend, which, as Billboard notes, is getting clobbered by Pink Floyd "by an almost 2-1 margin" in total chart weeks.
+The album's closest competition is Bob Marley's Legend – though, as Billboard notes, it's getting clobbered by Pink Floyd "by an almost 2-1 margin" in total chart weeks.
 The magazine also points out that The Dark Side of the Moon has sold around 40 million copies worldwide and still sells approximately 8,500 copies "on a slow week ... often outpac[ing] the low end of the Billboard 200."